jon-cheng/leagueintel/README.md

 The database is stored in S3 — downloaded by Streamlit on cold start and refreshed weekly by GitHub Actions.
 ![leagueintel architecture](leagueintel.png)

+#### Design choices for persistent storage
+The fantasy football database (leagueintel.db) is stored in S3 and downloaded to the Streamlit instance on cold start.
+SQLite was chosen as a lightweight embedded database appropriate for the scale — ~10MB, weekly updates, single writer — as opposed to heavier analytical engines like DuckDB or a managed Postgres instance.
+The app's IAM policy is read-only, eliminating any risk of the app corrupting or overwriting the database — concurrency safety enforced at the infrastructure level rather than in code.
+S3 also has no read caps, making it the right choice for a database queried heavily by every user on every page load.

+Token usage tracking requires persistent writes from the app after every question, which conflicts with the read-only S3 pattern.
+Turso (hosted SQLite) serves as a lightweight operational layer for this — persistent across cold starts, writable by the app, and completely independent of the weekly data refresh pipeline.
+Turso's free tier read caps are not a concern here since the usage table is queried only once per chatbot question, not on every page load.

 ### Tech stack
 - **Data & Storage** — Python 3.12, SQLite, S3, boto3
 - **Ingestion** — `espn_api`, Pydantic, Click, Poetry